 Renovated in August 2018, Becky Temko Tot Park is a small — about half the size of Totland — fully-enclosed playground primarily for toddlers and their siblings.
 On our visit, there were mostly children ages 0 to 3 with some 4 to 6 year olds running around, too.
 Because it is small and fenced-in, I love it to keep an eye on multiple children.

-Location: 2424 Roosevelt Street between Dwight and Channing Ways in Southwest Berkeley
+Location: 2424 Roosevelt Avenue between Dwight and Channing Ways in Southwest Berkeley

 Unique Features: Play structure includes slide structure with 2 different level slides; spinning tea cup; unique stone sculptures that look like cats; sand pit with water features; many ride-on toys left behind from other families